Back to search

-Where would we find you at a party: working the room and collecting new friends?
-Hiding in a corner scrolling your calendar as if something wildly urgent just came up?
-Or let’s be honest, you didn’t go, but you were pleased to be invited.
+Where would we find you at a party?
+Working the room, hiding in a corner with your phone, or let's be honest, you didn't go but you were pleased to be invited.

-Join a live episode of Convos with Chordates, the podcast where two scientists talk to fellow chordates (aka humans) in an entirely unscientific way.
-For National Science Week, two unapologetically loud extroverts and two quietly confident introverts go head to head with science facts, personal anecdotes, and delightfully chaotic commentary.
+Join us for a live podcast episode of Convos with Chordates, where two unapologetically loud extroverts and two quietly confident introverts go head to head with science facts, personal anecdotes, and delightfully chaotic commentary.
 Come for the laughs, stay for the unexpected insights, and leave with a fresh take on your place on the extro–intro scale.

 Meet your hosts